We WELCOME Transfers!

 How to Apply for Admission

-- College Transcript(s): Submit official transcripts from all colleges and universities you’ve attended regardless if courses were finished or credit received.
+- College Transcript(s): Submit official transcripts from all colleges and universities you have attended, regardless of whether courses were finished or credit received.

-- Nursing Applicants: Nursing applicants are required to have achieved a minimum prior college GPA of 3.00 with strong demonstrated academic work in math and science.
+1. Transfer Nursing applicants must have achieved a minimum prior college GPA of 3.00.

 Important Information